shelleywong/CSCI211-Course-Materials/Labs/lab06.md

 ## Lab 06 Extra Credit Submission

 All labs are due at 11:59pm the Friday following lab.
-For this lab you must submit `main.cpp` (Parts 1, 2, 3, and 4) to [INGInious](https://inginious.csuchico.edu/).
-If you are not able to complete all the exercises, turn in your partial work for partial credit.
+For this lab extra credit, you must submit `main.cpp` (Parts 1, 2, 3, and 4) to [INGInious](https://inginious.csuchico.edu/).
+There is no late credit for extra credit.

 [Top of the Page](#lab-6)